 Find Positive Beliefs That Are Just as True

-- Christmas will be such a joy without 10 lbs to lose afterward.
+- The holidays will be more enjoyable knowing I won’t have 10 lbs to lose afterward.

 - I choose what I eat regardless of temptations.